 - 22% Of children previously diagnosed with Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS) would now receive a diagnosis of SCD4

-- 4-5 Children are typically diagnosed with SPD between the ages of 4 and 52
+- 4-5 Children are typically diagnosed with SCD between the ages of 4 and 52

 early signs of social communication disorder